tyc/successfulunittest/manuscript/lowlevelcode.md

 The two asserts are used to check that the interrupt service routine satisfies the `req_ADC1` and `req_ADC2`.
 During the test, the interrupt service routine will appear to be execute as though a real interrupt has occurs, however there are some differences that must be kept in mind.

 * When an interrupt service routine is really called, the context of the microcontroller is saved onto the stack.
 When the interrupt service routine is completed, the context is restored from the stack.
-Context typically means the all the values of the microcontroller's registers, but it is dependent on the implementation from the compiler.
-The unit test's version will not do this action as it is just being treated as a function.
+Context typically means that all the values of the microcontroller's registers, but it is dependent on the implementation from the compiler.
+The unit test's version will not save the context as it is just being treated as a function.
 This needs to be kept in mind if you are testing functions that perform stack unrolling, or nested interrupts.
-* When the interrupt service routine is completed, it is returned normal execution with a special return instruction, something like a RETI.
+* When the interrupt service routine is completed, it returns to normal execution with a special return instruction, something like a RETI.
 In most microcontroller, executing the RETI instruction will trigger some other action to clear interrupts flags.
 Obviously, this is not the case in the unit test situation.

-These differences are not present in your unit test, so be aware of these if it might have some influence of your software behaviour.
+These differences are not present in your unit tests, so be aware of these if it might have some influence of your software behaviour.

-There will other interrupt strategies that are not easily unit tested.
+There will other interrupt strategies that are not easy to unit test.
 An example would be nested interrupts, especially the scenario of returning from servicing an interrupt to servicing the routine that was interrupted.
 Stack unrolling that is typically used in pre-emptive system is usually hard to unit test fully with this method.

 ## Accessing external memory